-Black Pepper Tofu with Bok Choy – a simple tofu stir-fry that can be made in 20 minutes flat!
+Delicious Black Pepper Tofu with Bok Choy – a simple vegan tofu stir-fry that can be made in 20 minutes flat!
 Serve this over noodles or rice for a quick and easy weeknight dinner.
 Video.

 Brian and I normally eat this without rice or noodles, for a lower carb dinner, but feel free to add if you like.

 Although it has a fair amount of crushed black peppercorns, the Black Pepper Sauce is not overwhelming.
 It perfectly accentuates the tofu and the bok choy, and the dish feels balanced.